Pranesh25/Pranesh25/README.md

-- 👋 Hi, I’m @Pranesh25
+- 👋 Hi, I’m Pranesh Prashar , student at KIIT university pursuing B.Tech degree doing major in subject in Information Technology.
+- 🌱 I'm very enthusiast about learning new technologies and had an hands on experience in tech likes DevOps and MLOPS and made some projects in it.
+- 📫 Learning new technolgies like --> AR , FLUTTER , CLOUD and skilling up my experinces each and every day by integrating most of technologies with each other
-- 👀 I’m interested in Gaming and coding...
+- 👀 I’m interested in Gaming , resting and chilling while listening to music , and spent quality time with friends and family
-- 🌱 I’m currently learning git and github ,machine learning and deep learning and nlp and ansible,k8s,jenkins and aws and rhel 8...
+-
+-
 - 💞️ I’m looking to collaborate on  anything that is suitable for me ...
 - 📫 How to reach me :- gmail :- praneshprashar25@gmail.com